How to Clear System Data on Mac to Free Up Space

 6. Optimize Mac Storage Management

-Users can find various storage optimization functions through Apple's built-in Optimize Storage feature.
+Users can find various storage optimization functions through Mac's built-in Optimize Storage feature.
 The method sustains access to necessary files and media during the process of restricting System Data storage congestion.

 -